adelgado0723/FurrEverFriends/README.md

 ## Summary

-[FurrEverFriends.net](https://www.furreverfriends.net) features animals that are available for adoption all around the United States.
+[FurrEverFriends.net](https://www.furreverfriends.net) features animals that are available for adoption accross the United States.
 It exposes data from the [RescueGroups API](https://userguide.rescuegroups.org/display/APIDG/v2) so that users can search for an animal to adopt.

 ## Setup